harry-samuels/DoplingEvolution/README.md

     - Upin, downin, leftin, rightin, and splittin cannot be duplicated (consider them "highly conserved")

 # How to Use the Simulation
+*This section gives a comprehensive breakdown of how to use the simulation.
+To start quickly, skip to "Quickstart Guide"
 ## Starting the simulation
 1. Run the main.py python file in terminal from the simulation directory
 2. Read the start up messages and press 'Enter'